Our Cabin Crew at Gatwick have an enviable reputation for delivering the very best in British hospitality and service.

 In return, you’ll have the opportunity to develop new skills, take control of your career path and be recognised and rewarded for your outstanding contribution.

-If you already hold a valid European Aviation Safety Agency (EASA) attestation, you can start the British Airways New Entrant Training without having to undertake the CCA training again.
+If you already hold a valid European Aviation Safety Agency (EASA) attestation, you can start the British Airways New Entrant Training without having to undertake the CCA training again and will go straight to our Cabin Crew training courses.

 Salary, Bonuses & Benefits